Duration: 14 days/13 nights

 Then it is time for final goodbyes… after breakfast you don’t have to climb in the saddle any longer.
 Now you are freed from the chores of the road.

-- Explore the bright city of Kagoshima and do some souvenir hunting.
+- Further explore the imperial city of Kyoto and do some souvenir hunting.

 Also see tour packages in: